-What seems like ages ago, I painted three abstracts for our bedroom that I have felt a bit ho-hum toward since adding brighter touches, like the cheery Marimekko blanket.
+What seems like ages ago, I painted three abstracts for our bedroom that have seemed a bit ho-hum since I added brighter touches to the room, like the cheery Marimekko blanket.
 Readers have asked how I made the paintings but, since I was actually trying to recreate this painting, it was a crazy, un-documentable journey from blank canvases to finished pieces.
-Anyone curious about the how-to is in luck though, because I recently tweaked the triptych (by adding new pops of colour to the two blander paintings) and I captured the transformation on camera.
+Anyone curious about the how-to is in luck though, because I recently tweaked the triptych (by adding new pops of colour to the two blander paintings) and I captured the transformation in photos, so you can get a sense of how to make your own DIY abstract art (it's easy, I promise).

 This is the same method I used originally: with acrylic paints I painted some random, colourful squares in different colours and then, once they had dried a touch, so as not to smear the paint around, I painted over them in white.
-The result is an abstract with colour peaking through white.
-In some cases the "white" is actually a super pale hue.
+Then I layered in some pastel shades to soften the look.
+The result is an abstract with colour peaking through shades of white.

 I worked and I fiddled.
 I did the old step back, paintbrush between my teeth and my head cocked to one side, with a really pompous expression.
 The kind that requires a black beret.
 I also covered myself in paint in the process.
 I continued fussing until I liked the finish product.
 The same process unfolded with another of the three paintings: